 As a manager, what can you do if you believe that a team member is experiencing a midlife crisis?

 For a start, be supportive.
 Don't dismiss it as "just a phase" or something to treat lightly.
-Talk to him privately about his situation, using Empathic Listening to get a deeper understanding.
+Talk to them privately about the situation, using Empathic Listening to get a deeper understanding.

-You can help him to rediscover meaning in his role.
+You can help them to rediscover meaning in their role.
 Our article, Helping Your People Find Purpose in Their Work, outlines a five-step process for doing this.
-You can also help him to identify new challenges that might interest him.
+You can also help them to identify new challenges that might interest them.

 It affects both men and women, and leads to feelings and behaviors that reflect a desire to recapture lost youth, or to realize neglected dreams and ambitions.

 You can take four steps to overcome your midlife crisis: talking to someone you trust, reframing your situation, carrying out a life audit, and setting new goals.